✦ ✦

 • Tuition and billing obligations

-These standards help ensure a safe and supportive learning environment for all students.
+These standards help ensure a safe and supportive learning environment for every student.

 For safety, legal, and instructional reasons, a responsible authorized adult must be physically present and supervising the student at all times during live virtual instruction.

-This may include a parent/legal guardian or another designated adult approved by the parent/guardian.
-If an adult other than the parent/guardian will supervise, the academy must be notified in advance.
+The supervising adult may be a parent, legal guardian, or another adult specifically designated and approved by the parent or guardian.
+If an adult other than the parent or guardian will supervise the student, the Academy must be notified in advance.

 Students may not participate in live virtual classes while home alone.
-If a student logs in without an authorized supervising adult present, the academy may remove the student from the session and notify the family.
+If a student logs in without an authorized supervising adult present, the Academy may remove the student from the session and contact the family.

 Repeated concerns regarding lack of supervision may result in:

-• Administrative review of enrollment status, including possible withdrawal/termination
+• Administrative review of enrollment status, including possible withdrawal or termination

 5.1 Tuition Payments

-• Tuition is charged monthly and is due on the first (1st) day of each month unless otherwise stated in writing.
+• Tuition is charged monthly and is due on the first (1st) day of each month, unless otherwise stated in writing in your enrollment agreement.

 5.2 Late Payments and Non-Payment

-Late payment may result in one or more of the following:
+Late or missed payments may result in one or more of the following:

-• Temporary suspension of access to classes and/or platforms
+• Temporary suspension of access to classes and learning platforms

-• Administrative review of the enrollment agreement, including possible withdrawal/termination
+• Administrative review of the enrollment agreement, including possible withdrawal or termination

-Families agree to notify LAA at least ten (10) days in advance if payment issues arise.
+Families agree to notify LAA at least ten (10) days in advance if a payment issue is anticipated, so we can work together on a solution where possible.

 5.3 Refunds

-• Tuition is non-refundable except in specific circumstances stated in your enrollment agreement or required by law.
+• Tuition is non-refundable, except in specific circumstances stated in your enrollment agreement or as required by applicable law.

 • Missed classes due to student absence are not refunded.

-By enrolling, families agree to remain financially responsible for all tuition and fees associated with the student’s participation, including any applicable withdrawal notice period.
+By enrolling, families agree to remain financially responsible for all tuition and fees associated with the student’s participation, including any tuition due during the withdrawal notice period described in Section 15.

-Because Legacy Arrows Academy provides synchronous learning, attendance and engagement are essential.
+Because Legacy Arrows Academy provides live, synchronous instruction, attendance and engagement are essential to the program.

 6.1 Daily Attendance Expectations